<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 API and RPA - friends or enemies?

-API and RPA are like non-identical twins - similar and different simultaneously.
+API and RPA are like non-identical twins - similar and different at the same time.
 Both technologies aim to reduce or entirely remove human intervention from business processes that deal with information exchange.
 However, their approaches are entirely different.

 Changes in market demands.

 69% of boards report accelerating digital business initiatives in response to the pandemic (The 2021 CIO Agenda, Gartner report).
 70% of European executives admitted that they were likely to accelerate their digital transformation now.
 Companies across all sectors had to swiftly adapt their business models to the new reality.
 The urgent need to optimise operational efficiency, improve supply chain resiliency, and satisfy customers' digital demands have changed IT's role, making it crucial to business survival and growth.
 Digital initiatives are not seen anymore as purely IT-related but affecting the overall business and its future.
-A closer relationship between CIOs and business leaders on one side and a tighter budget on the other lead to IT and business joining forces to achieve maximum benefit from digitalisation.
+A closer relationship between CIOs and business leaders on the one hand and a tighter budget causing more selective approach towards software tools on the other, lead to IT and business joining forces to achieve maximum benefit from digitalisation.

 Is Robotic Automation really worth it?